w3c/cogai/demos/nlp/knowledge-based-nlp.md

 We need to gather a collection of utterances and work on a subset of common sense knowledge sufficient for understanding those utterances.
 It is not a goal to develop a comprehensive taxonomy of common sense knowledge, and the emphasis is rather on demonstrating human-like understanding, reasoning and learning.
 Nonetheless, it will be helpful to develop visual tools to support browsing, querying and reasoning.

+People are generally quick to resolve semantic ambiguities in utterances.

+* What meaning does this word have in this utterance?
+* What is the meaning of this pronoun or noun phrase?
+* How does this preposition bind to the phrase structure?

+This points to the need for efficient processing to identify (say) whether an adjective is consistent with a particular meaning of the associated noun.
+In principle, a purely knowledge based approach can be combined with statistical approaches based upon word colocations and a model of attention, e.g. verbs and nouns.

 ## Background resources

 Here are a few resources for further reading: